aherdhiraj/Profile/README.md

-# Dr. Yogesh Deshmukh's Portfolio Website
+# Dhiraj Aher's Portfolio Website

 ## Introduction

-Welcome to Dr. Yogesh Deshmukh's Portfolio Website!
-This website showcases the skills, projects, study material and experiences of Dr. Yogesh Deshmukh.
+Welcome to Mr.Dhiraj Aher's Portfolio Website!
+This website showcases the skills, projects and experiences of Mr.Dhiraj Aher.

-## About Dr. Yogesh Deshmukh
+## About Mr.Dhiraj Aher

-Dr. Yogesh Deshmukh is a passionate and dedicated Teacher.
+Mr.Dhiraj Aher is a passionate and dedicated student.

 ## Technologies Used